dannymaclaughlin/FoundationsRockPaperScissors/README.md

 What I have benefited from completing this project:

-- I have a deeper understanding of Javascript functions
+- Gained a deeper understanding of Javascript functions
-- Put to practive and gained experience using DOM manipulation and event listeners
+- Put to practice and gained experience using DOM manipulation and event listeners